stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

    Key steps:
 1. Profiling and Cleaning:
-   Checked for nulls and duplicate values, cleaned and parsed the columnsmby using text parsing functions,data type transformations and regular expressions
+   Checked for nulls and duplicate values, cleaned and parsed the columns by using text parsing functions,data type transformations and regular expressions

 2. Created a new and cleaned csv and imported it